dgis/emu48android/app/src/main/assets/ReadMe.txt

 CHANGES

-Version 2.2 (2020-12-08)
+Version 2.2 (2020-12-09)

-- The KML folder is now saved when changing the KML script for a custom one via the menu "Change KML Script...".
+- The KML folder is now well saved when changing the KML script for a custom one via the menu "Change KML Script...".
+- Fix an issue when the permission to read the KML folder has been lost.

 Version 2.1 (2020-11-23)